underr-ua/ocmod-enhanced-options-plus/enhanced-options-plus/README.md

 ## Features
 * Applies product specials and discounts to its options
+* Flat rate options (such option calculated only once, regardless of product quantity)
 * Displaying option prices in the cart
 * Displaying ~~previous~~ option prices next to current prices
 * Displaying text notifications for options satisfying some conditions: